-And don't forget to send us your questions on any conservation subject for one of the Conservancy's 550 staff scientists.
+And don't forget to send us your questions on any conservation subject for one of the Conservancy's hundreds of staff scientists.
 (Note: We regret that we can only answer one or two questions each month and that we cannot answer the others offline.)

 Lucy Tait of Arlington, Virginia, writes:

 Every time I turn on the TV, I see something about a flood or a drought somewhere in the world.
 Do we really have a water scarcity issue when there is so much flooding?
 And is there anything we can do to even out the flooding and droughts?

 Jeff Opperman, of The Nature Conservancy's Global Freshwater program replies: